Vaccines During Pregnancy and Breastfeeding

 You're not the only one who needs a vaccine.
 The people around you should also get flu vaccines this season.
 That reduces the risk that they'll catch the flu and bring it home to you or your newborn.

-If you're severely allergic to eggs (the vaccine is grown in eggs), had a severe reaction to a flu vaccine in the past or are under six months of age, you should not be immunized.
+If you're allergic to eggs (the vaccine is grown in eggs), talk with your health care provider about whether the vaccine is safe for you.
+Except for people with severe, life-threatening reactions, the vaccine may be given under supervision of a health care provider trained to recognize and manage severe allergic reactions.
+If you had a severe reaction to a flu vaccine in the past, you should not be immunized.
 Also, if you have a fever, wait until you're better before getting the vaccine.
+Babies under six months should not receive the flu vaccine.

 The flu vaccine is not foolproof.
 It will not provide 100 percent protection against the flu.
 However, when the seasonal flu vaccine and the circulating viruses are similar, the vaccine can prevent the flu among 70 to 90 percent of healthy adults under 65.